 The global COVID-19 pandemic influenced all spheres of healthcare [10].
-To what extent it had affected dentists and their practice in Serbia was a logical question that needed to be answered, in order to help the professionals better face the future epidemiological threats.
+To what extent it had affected dentists and their practice in Serbia was a logical question that needed to be answered, in order to help the professionals to better face the future epidemiological threats.

 In order to help the professionals face the future similar situations and draw conclusions from this pandemic, we designed this prospective consultative study based on the anonymous structured questionnaire.
-The response of the dentists was satisfactory, women were more involved in this study since they made nearly two thirds of the participants (65.6%).
-The age of the participants varied from 26 to 81 with the majority aged 39-40 years old.
-This means that a wide span of dentists was interested in this topic and that professionally most active individuals were among the ones that engaged the most in this study.
-A majority of the participants belong to private sector general dentists, so we assume that, as a majority of dentists in Serbia work in private sector, a majority of them are general dentists, however they were most exposed to the pandemic and had to modify protocols on their own based on their business
+The response of the dentists was satisfactory, women were more involved in this study since they made nearly 2/3 of the participants (65.6%).
+The age of the participants varied from 26 to 81 with the major frequency between 39-40 years old.
+This means that a wide span of dentists were interested in this topic and that professionally most active individuals were among the ones that engaged the most in this study.
+A majority of the participants belong to private sector general dentists, so we assume that, as a majority of dentists in Serbia work in private sector, a majority of them are general dentists, however they were most exposed to the pandemic and had to modify protocols on their own based on their business strategy.
+They were the ones who felt the influence of the pandemic in all of the aspects.
+Some of them had to temporarily close their dental offices or at least to shorten their working hours.
+That is just one of the reasons that affected their socio-economical aspects.
+A majority of them noticed a decrease in the patients' visits, the amount of work and the average number of patients per month, however many of them did not change prices.
+Many of them made longer intervals between the patients, so they could not treat as many patients daily as usual.
+The result of taking all this into account was a lower income of the private dental sector.
+Nevertheless, their expenses increased, having in mind the increase of prices of the dental materials, protective equipment and sanitary materials.